maxdokukin/Data-Pipeline/README.md

-# Data Pipeline Class
+# DataPipeline

 A Python class for managing and executing a data processing pipeline with multiple stages.
 This class allows you to add, enable, disable, and execute stages dynamically, with support for verbose output and flexible naming of output directories.
+Additionally, you can specify functions to be executed before and after each stage.

 ## Features